Backblaze/b2-sdk-python/doc/source/quick_start.rst

 Update a file efficiently
 ====================================

-:meth:`b2sdk.v1.Bucket.create_file` accepts an iterable which *can contain overlapping ranges*.
+:meth:`b2sdk.v1.Bucket.create_file` accepts an iterable which *can contain overlapping destination ranges*.
+To support automatic continuation, :meth:`b2sdk.v1.Bucket.create_file` creates plan before it starts to copy/upload anything. :meth:`b2sdk.v1.Bucket.create_file_stream()` can be used to process large input iterator.

+Plase note that all following examples *creates* new file - data in bucket is immutable, but it can create a new file version with the same name as remote source.
+Old version has to be deleted manually.

 Append to the end of a file
 ---------------------------

 The assumption here is that the file has been appended to since it was last uploaded to.
-This assumption is verified by **b2sdk** when possible by recalculating checksums of the overlapping ranges.
+This assumption is verified by **b2sdk** when possible by recalculating checksums of the overlapping remote and local ranges.
+If copied remote part sha does not match with locally available source, file creation process would be interrupted and error raised.

 .. code-block:: python